gabriwl165/python-web-framework/README.md

         return decorator
 ```

-Basically, our `post` method return another method, that we can call it for `decorator`, `wrapper`, there's many ways to call it.
+Basically, our `post` method returns another method, which we can refer to as a `decorator` or `wrapper`; there are many ways to name it.
-Our self.server.add_route is doing all the jobs though, so let's dive into what our `Server` class is doing!
+Our `self.server.add_route` is handling all the work, so let's dive into what our `Server` class is doing!

-Our `add_route` is going to look like this:
+Our `add_route` method will look like this:
 ```python
     def add_route(self, path: str, methods_handler: dict):
         self.add(path, methods_handler)
 ```

-But now we need to add the HTTP Status also (e.g. POST, GET, PUT, etc), so let's make like this:
+But now we need to include the HTTP methods as well (e.g., `POST`, `GET`, `PUT`, etc.), so let's do it like this:
 ```python
     def add_route(self, path: str, method: str, handler: Callable): self.add(path, method, handler)
 ```

-But this little change affect our `Router` class, so we need to make some refactors there too.
+But this small change affects our `Router` class, so we need to refactor it as well.
-The fist change is going to be our `add` method, that look like this:
+The first change will be in our `add` method, which looks like this:
 ```python
     def add(self, path, methods_handler):
         self.mapping[self.parse_dynamic_url(path)] = methods_handler
 ```

-Let's change it from a dict to a list of sets, since now we need to match the URL + HTTP method, dict will not help us so much.
+Let's change it from a dictionary to a list of sets, since we now need to match both the URL and the HTTP method, and a dictionary won't be as helpful.
 ```python
     def add(self, path: str, method: str, handler: Callable): self.mapping.append((self.parse_dynamic_url(path), method, handler))
 ```
-But, change it from a dict to a list will impact that we need to change our `Server` class, that used to look like this:
+However, changing it from a dictionary to a list will require modifications to our `Server` class, which used to look like this:
 ```python
 class Server(asyncio.Protocol, Router):
     def __init__(self, loop=None):